itsaugat/CSRF-Protection-Using-Synchronizer-Token-Pattern-PHP/README.md

 to run the application in your local machine.

-Clone the repo and put the contents inside htdocs folder.
+Clone the repo or download the zip file and put it inside htdocs folder.

-Run the localhost in the machine.
+Run localhost/Cross-Site-Request-Forgery-Synchronizer-Token-Pattern-PHP in the machine.